 Yield 1 gallon

 Pour the rubbing alcohol into the empty jug.
 Fill the jug with water, leaving room for the soap.
 Slowly add the soap and optional food coloring to the jug.
 Cap the jug and gently tip upside down a few times to mix ingredients.
 Pour windshield wiper fluid into the correct compartment under your car hood.

-UPDATE: If you live in a colder climate, use 99% isopropyl alcohol in the winter to prevent the washer fluid from freezing.
-You’ll also want to double the amount of alcohol used for extreme cold weather.
+If you live in a colder climate, be sure to use 99% isopropyl alcohol to prevent the washer fluid from freezing.

 - Use this wiper fluid to clean the rest of the windows in your car or your home.